Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 Investment Profile | Low entry cost, fast payback |

-Antalya’s shortest payback period belongs to Akseki.
-Low home prices and relatively stable rental demand make this district stand out for cash-flow-focused investors.
-It appeals not to those expecting high rent-growth potential, but to those who want to maximize current returns.
+The shortest amortization period in Antalya belongs to Akseki.
+Low property prices and relatively stable rental demand make this district stand out for cash-flow-oriented investors.
+It appeals to those looking to maximize current yield, rather than those expecting high rental growth potential.

 📍 Elmalı